-- [3.] inform [the complainant]any individual involved in the matter of the right to report a crime to the institution and/or local law enforcement and to have a criminal investigation proceed simultaneously; and - [4.] provide [the complainant]any individual involved in the matter with assistance if [the complainant]they [wishes]wish to report a crime.
+- 1. Determine whether interim measures should be implemented in accordance with Subsection B; - 2.
+Inform any individual involved in the matter of the right to report a crime to the institution and/or local law enforcement and to have a criminal investigation proceed simultaneously; and - 3.
+Provide any individual involved in the matter with assistance if they wish to report a crime.

-The institution will not require [a complainant or a respondent]any individual involved in the matter to participate in any investigation or disciplinary proceeding.
+The institution will not require any individual involved in the matter to participate in any investigation or disciplinary proceeding.

-Because the institution is under a continuing obligation to address the issue of sexual violence institution-wide, reports of sexual violence (including non-identifying reports) will also prompt the institution to consider broader remedial action - such as increased monitoring;[,] supervision or security at locations where the reported sexual violence occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/ complainant surveys; and/or revisiting its policies and practices.
+Because the institution is under a continuing obligation to address the issue of sexual violence institution-wide, reports of sexual violence (including non-identifying reports) will also prompt the institution to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported sexual violence occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/ complainant surveys; and/or revisiting its policies and practices.

-Issuance of Timely Warning: If the institution determines that [the respondent] any individual involved in the matter poses a serious and immediate threat to the institution community, police or security services may be called upon to issue a timely warning to the community.
+Issuance of Timely Warning: If the institution determines that any individual involved in the matter poses a serious and immediate threat to the institution community, police or security services may be called upon to issue a timely warning to the community.
 Any such warning will not include any information that identifies the complainant.